Konsing/Web-Crawler-with-BrowserMob-Proxy-and-Selenium/README.md

 ## Project Structure
 The project includes the following files:
-- **Part 2.py**: The main Python script that performs the web crawling.
+- **web_crawler.py**: The main Python script that performs the web crawling.
 - **top-1m.csv**: A CSV file containing the list of URLs to be crawled.
 - **bmp.log**: Log file for BrowserMob Proxy.
 - **server.log**: Log file for the server operations.
-- **browserproxy-mob/**: (not provided) Directory containing BrowserMob Proxy executable and related files.
+- **browserproxy-mob/**: (not provided) Directory expected to contain BrowserMob Proxy executable and related files.

 ## Getting Started